arkaan27/IBM-Data-Science-Capstone-Project/README.md

 # Pitch

-You can view the powerpoint presentation for the summary of the project and its findings : [Capstone Project Pitch](https://github.com/arkaan27/IBM-Data-Science-Capstone-Project/blob/main/Venue-Based%20Similarity%20Measures%20Pitch.pptx)
+You can view the PowerPoint presentation for the summary of the project and its findings : [Capstone Project Pitch](https://github.com/arkaan27/IBM-Data-Science-Capstone-Project/blob/main/Venue-Based%20Similarity%20Measures%20Pitch.pptx)